dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

 In the words of the theme tune to the [Littlest Hobo](https://en.wikipedia.org/wiki/The_Littlest_Hobo): Maybe tomorrow I'll want to settle down, Maybe tomorrow I'll just keep moving on.

+Berlin - goodbye, and thanks for all the Pfannkuchen!